unstableantimatter/twitter-data-collection/README.md

+# The Polit-shop App - Political Leanings Retail Shopping Recommendation App

-# Python Data Scraping and Visualization Exercises
+### To get started we did some Python Data Scraping and Visualization Exercises

 Libraries used:
 - sqlite